 Ultimately, the deals available for calls and credit are limited, which is why it seems like every Canadian is over-paying for their phone plan.
 On the plus side, if you’re just looking to trade up to a new model of your favorite phone, you might find that your Carrier gives you the easiest option.

 In fact, this is what most people do.
 They take their old phone in to one of the “Big Three” carriers (Bell, Rogers, or TELUS) and trade it in to help finance a new phone.
 They don’t offer very much, and you could earn more money selling it to one of the numerous online cell phone trade-in companies.

 That said, Canada’s Big Three, and their “discount” subsidiary brands, do offer trade-in credits, and sometimes you can find yourself a good deal.

 Let’s take a closer look.

 There’s no avoiding the Grandma of all Canadian carriers.
 Bell Canada is the oldest and most established phone company in Canada.
 Today Bell boasts the largest mobile network in the country and is rated among the fastest data speeds in the world!

 However, Bell is also among the most expensive carriers in the world.
 So, when it comes to trading in your device, you won’t always get a good deal.
-For example, Bell advertises up to $700 off the price of a new phone with a trade-in.
-Sounds good, right?

 2. Virgin Mobile